 There are also freelance jobs available online like writing, web designing, graphic designing, social media management, digital marketing, and so on.
 If you lack the right skills, you can take a short course to upgrade your knowledge and launch out.

 Tuition Fees for Both EU and Non-EU Students in Belgium

 Belgium has both public and private higher institutions.
 Your tuition will depend fully on your choice of institution.
 The good news is that tuition fees at Belgian universities are relatively affordable.

-When it comes to tuition fees, EU students are expected to pay an estimate of €850 per annum.
+When it comes to tuition fees, EU students are to pay an estimated amount of €850 per annum.
 This is not so for Non-EU students as there are additional charges and extra tuition fees they must pay.
 The range of their payment is between €1000 and €4000 and this is dependent on the university.

-If you are studying for a masters or other postgraduate degree programme, you will be required to pay an application fee.
+If you are studying for a master’s or other postgraduate degree programme, you are to pay an application fee.
 There are also funding and scholarships available and they are usually competitive, though it does not mean that you may not be lucky.
 To know more about your studies, contact your institution.